hammoh7/Ethereum-Solidity/Notes/Solidity.md

 1. Return values:-
    Functions can return one or more values using the returns keyword followed by the data types of the returned values.
    Multiple return values can be returned as a tuple.
-Return values can be named, allowing for more descriptive code.
+Return values can be named, allowing for more descriptive code.<br>
    Example-
    ```
    function returnMany() public pure returns (uint256, bool, uint256) {